Chrisch2410/RoboND-Rover-Project/README.md

 ## 2. Recording data in Training Mode

-After getting the above mentioned enviroment components downloaded and installed, I have started recordering data from Rover Simulator in "Training Mode" using same resolution mentioned above.
-Recorded date was saved in two new folders "rec1_dataset" and "rec2_dataset" which will be used in additon to the already provided "test_dataset".
+After getting the above mentioned environment components downloaded and installed, I have started reordering data from Rover Simulator in "Training Mode" using same resolution mentioned above.
+Recorded date was saved in two new folders "rec1_dataset" and "rec2_dataset" which will be used in addition to the already provided "test_dataset".

-"rec1_dataset" is a short recording covering 28% of ground and I used it for rapid testing to fine tune image processing function. "rec2_dataset" is a long recording covering 100% of ground map and I used it to verify the final maping and fidelity of image processing function before exporting it to perception.py script and testing it in autonomous mode.
+"rec1_dataset" is a short recording covering 28% of ground and I used it for rapid testing to fine tune image processing function. "rec2_dataset" is a long recording covering 100% of ground map and I used it to verify the final mapping and fidelity of image processing function before exporting it to perception.py script and testing it in autonomous mode.

 ## 4. Project Jupyter Notebook Analysis

-Jupter notebook was used to go through the full image processing pipeline starting from image acquestion until final navigation and mapping output.
+Jupyter notebook was used to go through the full image processing pipeline starting from image aquestion until final navigation and mapping output.

 ### 4.1 Used Python Libraries